-The amount available for annual cash incentives comes from the incentive pool, which is based on annual pre-tax earnings less fair value gains plus any gains on the sale of assets.
+The amount available for annual cash incentives comes from the incentive pool, which is based on the earnings formula defined below.
 Opening equity is reduced by a certain percentage set by the board annually to ensure minimum returns on equity are achieved (see formula below).
 We believe this method of arriving at the incentive pool is appropriate for determining executive compensation as it reflects overall earnings performance.
 As such, NEOs and other senior executives are accountable for revenue growth and operating efficiency.